adityatrips/usHub/README.md

 2. **Non-Commercial Use:** The usage of the PHub color scheme is strictly non-commercial, and no financial gain or profit is derived from its incorporation.

-3. **Attribution:** While not mandatory, providing attribution to the original source of the color scheme is appreciated but not required.

 ## Restrictions:

 1. **Misrepresentation:** The UsHub application does not claim any affiliation or endorsement from the original source of the PHub color scheme.
 It is essential to avoid any misrepresentation of association.